velvia/links/data_eng.md

 ### Graph ML

 * [Node Embeddings for Beginners](https://towardsdatascience.com/node-embeddings-for-beginners-554ab1625d98#:~:text=Node%20embeddings%20are%20a%20way,in%20machine%20learning%20prediction%20tasks) - How can we do ML on Graphs?
 Turning graphs into vectors for ML
+* [Graph Intelligence](https://gradientflow.com/what-is-graph-intelligence/) - a good summary of graph ML stack, technologies, and approaches from Ben Lorica.
+It's interesting that companies are leveraging big data platforms and bypassing graph DBs to lower cost and reuse existing investments.

 ### Time Series ML